nicholasdille/container-slides/160_gitlab_ci/index.md

 ## Goals

-XXX
+Learn about the features of GitLab CI and how to use then in a software development project.

 ## Style

-x% theoretical introduction
+20% theoretical introduction

-y% practical exercises
+80% practical exercises

+## Environment

+XXX GitLab